mczuchnowski/mczuchnowski.github.io/_posts/2015-03-10-spinning-icons-on-form-buttons.md

 layout: post
 title: "Spinning icons on form buttons"
 tagline: "Easy tweak for better user experience"
+description: "I'm sure you've seen it somewhere: you click a submit button in an online form (maybe when paying with a credit card), the button instantly becomes disabled and gets a spinning icon that suggests it's doing something behind the scenes.
+It enhances your user experience and makes the site visually responsive.
+You may not know that this feature ships with Rails and is very easy to implement."
 category: quick tips
 tags: [ruby on rails, rails 4, jquery]
 ---
 {% include JB/setup %}

-I'm sure you've seen it somewhere: you click a submit button in an online form (maybe when paying with a credit card), the button instantly becomes disabled and gets a spinning icon that suggests it's doing something behind the scenes.
-It enhances your user experience and makes the site visually responsive.
-You may not know that this feature ships with Rails and is very easy to implement.
+{{ page.description }}
 <!--break-->

 Make sure you have this line in your ```application.js``` file, just under the